egonelbre/egonelbre.com/content/draft/tracking-resource-leaks.md

 }
 ```

-Let's look how it works:
+Let's look at how it works:

 ``` go
 func TestTracker(t *testing.T) {